Rogers cuts ties with Vice Media Canada

 The Globe and Mail reported in November that Rogers (which is owned by telecom company Rogers Communications Inc.) had informed Vice Canada it no longer planned to financially support the station.

-Monday's announcement also puts an end to the broader partnership between Rogers and Vice, a $100-million agreement former Rogers CEO Guy Laurence struck with Vice co-founder Shane Smith in 2014.
-The intended three-year term for join investment in content production began in early 2016, and would have wrapped up by the end of this year; it has now ended early.
+Monday's announcement also puts an end to the broader partnership between Rogers and Vice, which former Rogers CEO Guy Laurence struck with Vice co-founder Shane Smith in 2014.
+The deal included a $100-million investment – with $50-million contributed by each company – to build the studio and production facilities, pay for staff, and cover operating costs for the Viceland channel.
+Rogers subsequently spent an additional $50-million on creation of Canadian content through the studio, bringing Rogers's total investment in the Vice partnership to $100-million.
+Vice would not comment on how much it had spent so far.
+The intended three-year term for joint investment in content production began in early 2016, and would have wrapped up by the end of this year; it has now ended early.
 The entire joint venture ended on Jan.
 1, 2018, and on that date, Rogers transferred library rights to the 130 hours of content already produced into Vice's full ownership.
-The company would not comment on how much of the intended $100-million – $50-million to be contributed by each company – was spent on content so far.

 Vice's Canadian operation currently employs roughly 200 people, a mix of part-time and full-time staff that expands and contracts depending on the volume of productions, Vice spokesperson Chris Ball said.
 The deal's end will mean some job cuts, he said, though the company would not say how many.